acadadev/rosrider_doc/05_PARAMETERS/README.md

 By adjusting the TRIM parameter, we can effectively fine-tune the motor outputs to ensure accurate and precise robot motion, even in the presence of minor variations in motor performance or mechanical alignment.

+- TODO
--config_flags explanation
+- config_flags explanation
--ros2rpi config explanation
+- ros2rpi config explanation
--allowed skip before what
+- allowed skip before what
--explain pwm frequency and pwm divider
+- explain pwm frequency and pwm divider
--is it 0x33 for default
+- is it 0x33 for default
--couple of rosparam commands
+- couple of rosparam commands

 __Next Chapter:__ [Updating Firmware](../06_FIRMWARE/README.md)